 If a student came in with no transfer units and took no summer semesters, it would take a freshman student 15 units per semester to reach the total 120 unit minimum by the end of their 8th semester.
 This is why 15 units a semester is considered a typical unit load for L&S students.

-That does not mean every student needs to, or should, take 15 units each semester.
-It is common for unit loads to change over the course of a student’s time at Cal, starting with fewer units while a student adjusts to UC Berkeley and identifies major options, then building on that if they feel comfortable doing so.
-Some students will feel comfortable with lower unit loads and some will feel comfortable with higher unit loads.
+That does not mean you need to, or should, take 15 units each semester.
+It is common for unit loads to change over the course of your at Cal, starting with fewer units while you adjust to UC Berkeley and indentify major options, then building on that if you feel comfortable doing so.
+You might feel comfortable with lower unit loads or you might feel comfortable with higher unit loads.
 It is important to identify an ideal unit load for you that helps you reach your academic goals.
+Even students taking lower unit loads may still be able to graduate in their planned EGT term by using transfer units or using summer sessions.

 For more help planning for your academic goals, see our Create a Long Term Program Plan page.

-Reduced Course Load (taking below 13 units): Am I Eligible?
+Reduced Course Load (taking below 13 units): Overview and Eligibility

-You are required to take a minimum of 13 units each semester, unless you have an approved Reduced Course Load (RCL).
+You are required to take a minimum of 13 units each semester, unless you have an approved Reduced Course Load (RCL), which allows you to take fewer than 13 units.

 Paid employment (15 hours or more per week): Unit minimum allowed based on amount of hours worked (see form)